Bangladesh Shilpakala Academy: History

 It is the national academy of fine and performing arts.
 The academy was established through an act of Parliament in 1974 as a statutory organization under the Ministry of Cultural Affairs.
-But subsequently the Act of 1974 of Bangladesh Shilpakala Academy was amended through a new act of Parliament in 1989.
-The academy is headed by a Director General.
+But subsequently the Act of 1974 of Bangladesh Shilpakala Academy was amended through a new act of parliament in 1989.
+The academy is headed by a director general.

-The overall direction for the functioning of the academy is provided by an Executive Council (Shilpakala Academy Parishad) headed by the Minister in charge of the Ministry of Cultural Affairs.
-The Director General of the academy, Liaquat Ali, is responsible for its administration.
+The overall direction for the functioning of the academy is provided by an Executive Council (Shilpakala Academy Parishad) headed by the minister in charge of the Ministry of Cultural Affairs.
+The director general of the academy, Liaquat Ali, is responsible for its administration.
 He is also responsible for the implementation of decisions taken by the council.
-He is assisted in his work by an executive committee which is elected by the council.
+He is assisted in his work by an executive committee that is elected by the council.

-Mini Karim is the Director for Arts, Appointed in 2020.
+Mini Karim is the director for arts, appointed in 2020.

 The duties and responsibilities of the academy include promotion of the arts and national culture and creation of necessary facilities for their development.
-The activities of the academy also include organizing workshops, seminars, discussion meetings, short-term specialized trainings, providing scholarships and financial grants for talented artists, organizing competitions in the various field of fine and performing arts.
+The activities of the academy also include organizing workshops, seminars, discussion meetings, and short-term specialized trainings; providing scholarships and financial grants for talented artists; and organizing competitions in the various fields of fine and performing arts.